nss-nightclass-projects/Night-Class-Resources/book-3-data-driven-applications/chapters/react-setup.md

 At this  point you can add, commit, and push everything to your setup branch.
 You can then PR to master and merge.
 It't time to write some react!

 ## Chrome Extension
-- Install the extension [React Develoepr Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).
+- Install the extension [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).
 This will show up in your **dev tools** in the top bar (but only when you are viewing a website that is using react)
 ![react-dev-tools](../images/react-dev-tools.png)